UNDEAD-B0T/Collapsible-Modern-Chat/README.md

 Currently working on some more updates to this plugin and other plugins coming soon as theres some more ui that could use user editing

-if you want to support me my paypal is paypal.me/UndeadBot... anything will always be super appeciated and can help me make more updates thanks and hope yall get the drops :)
+if you want to support these projects, my paypal is paypal.me/UndeadBot... anything will always be super appeciated and can help me make more updates thanks and hope yall get the drops :)